Log canonical $3$-fold complements: Complements for surfaces

 \begin{remark} By Lemma \ref{coefficients-perturbation}, one can recover a version of Theorem \ref{thm:log-canonical-surface-complements} where the set of coefficients is a DCC set $\Lambda \subset \qq$ with rational accumulation points.
 On the other hand, Theorem \ref{thm:log-canonical-surface-complements} is sufficient for the structure of the proof of Theorem \ref{main-theorem}. \end{remark}

 The theory of complements for surfaces has been developed by Shokurov and Prokhorov \cites{Sho97,Pro99}.
-Since some of these results are phrased for the set of coefficients $\Phi(\lbrace 0,1 \rbrace)$, and we are interested in slightly more general sets of coefficients, we perform some reductions to the known cases \cites{Bir16a,Pro99,Sho97}.
+On the other hand, some results are phrased only for the set of coefficients $\Phi(\lbrace 0,1 \rbrace)$ or they are phrased for complements that do not satisfy condition (iii) in \S\ref{subsection_complements}, cf. Remark \ref{rmk_monotonic}.
+For these reasons, we perform some reductions to the known cases \cites{Bir16a,Pro99,Sho97} to extend the classic results to the setup of this paper.